tulip-lab/pattern-classification/S00-Induction/S00D-Assessment.md

 ## Task :one: - Advanced Topic Presentation (25%)

 All groups are required to give one 25-minute presentation in this unit.
-The presentation should be on one specified pattern recognition topic.
+The presentation should be on one of the following specified topics.

 The group is required to prepare a presentation together with practical materials and video demonstration, for any of the following topics.
 Please note that most of the following listed topics are beyond the content covered in the lectures: